kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 What do Swift developers love more than anything else?
 Type-safety.
 By separating each HTTP method, `Request` stops invalid parameter combinations at compile time.
 For example, you [shouldn't pass](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/GET) body to GET requests, and `URLSession` throws an error at runtime if you try.
-With the `Request`, you can't.
+With `Request`, you can't.

 To execute the requests, you use `APIClient`.
 It's a small wrapper on top of `URLSession` that is easy to modify or extend.
 You initialize it with a `host` making it easy to change the environments at runtime.